00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 ## Changes to this Privacy Policy

 This policy may change occasionally and any updates will be posted here.
 Notice of changes will be provided to users of Shattered Pixel Dungeon via a message within the game, when those changes are relevant to those users.
 Users will only be notified if the privacy policy update includes a functional difference in what data is collected, how it is handled, or how it is used.
-Notifications will not be given to minor adjustments such as changes to wording.
+Notifications will not be given for minor adjustments such as changes to wording.

----

 *change history:*
+- *Apr 11th, 2019: updated Google Analytics section, as the game now uses Firebase.
+No significant change to what data is collected.
+Also improved wording.*
 - *Feb 19th, 2019: improved wording in a few places*
 - *Feb 12th 2019: original policy posted*